BIM2SIM/bim2sim/paper.md

 # Summary

-Building Information Modeling (BIM) offers comprehensive data about buildings, but transforming this information into domain-specific simulation models remains challenging. **bim2sim** addresses this gap by providing a Python framework that transforms Industry Foundation Classes (IFC) models into simulation-ready models for multiple domains.
+Building Information Modeling (BIM) offers comprehensive data about buildings, but transforming this information into domain-specific simulation models remains challenging. **bim2sim** addresses this gap by providing a Python framework that transforms Industry Foundation Classes (IFC) models into simulation models for multiple domains.
 This open-source framework implements a two-stage approach with a uniform meta-structure for IFC data extraction and domain-specific plugins for simulation model generation.
-The framework currently focuses on Building Performance Simulation (BPS) and Heating, Ventilation, and Air Conditioning (HVAC) simulations, with additional support for Computational Fluid Dynamics (CFD) and Life Cycle Assessment (LCA). **bim2sim**'s modular architecture handles complex tasks such as space boundary (SB) generation, thermal zoning, and building element mapping while preserving semantic relationships.
+The framework currently focuses on Building Energy Performance Simulation (BEPS) and Heating, Ventilation, and Air Conditioning (HVAC) simulations, with additional support for Computational Fluid Dynamics (CFD) and Life Cycle Assessment (LCA).
 The framework significantly reduces manual effort in simulation model creation while providing extensibility for future domain-specific applications.

 # Statement of Need
-Energy-efficient building design and operation heavily rely on Building Energy Performance Simulation (BEPS), but creating these simulation models manually is notoriously time-consuming, error-prone, and requires specialized expertise.
-While Building Information Modeling (BIM) provides a rich source of building data, the direct use of this information for simulation faces several challenges:
+Energy-efficient building design and operation heavily rely on BEPS, but creating these simulation models manually is notoriously time-consuming, error-prone, and requires specialized expertise.
+While BIM provides a rich source of building data, the direct use of this information for simulation faces several challenges:

-1. **Geometric Discrepancies**: Architectural BIM models employ geometric representations that differ from those required by simulation tools, necessitating complex transformations (e.g., second-level SB)
+1. **Geometric Discrepancies**: Architectural BIM models employ geometric representations that differ from those required by simulation tools, necessitating complex transformations (e.g., second-level Space Boundary (SB))
 2. **Semantic Gaps**: Critical simulation parameters (material properties, usage profiles, HVAC specifications) are often missing or incompletely defined in BIM models
 3. **Topological Gaps**: HVAC simulation requires accurate component connection information, but topological relationships are frequently incorrect or missing in existing BIM files
 4. **Data Format Incompatibilities**: Various simulation domains and tools demand specific input formats and data schemas that differ from standard BIM exports